 Loyalty: Are users talking about your website favorably or are they telling their friends to avoid it like the plague?
-Will they return to the website and purchase more things or at least see what you have to say?
-These two items touch upon repeat usage from existing customers and net-new usage from new customers.
+Will they return to the website and purchase more, or at least see what you have to say?
+The two questions asked under Loyalty touch upon repeat usage from existing customers and net-new usage from new customers.

 Appearance: Is your website looking like it's circa 1998, or is the appearance hindering the experience?
 Users form impressions of your website based on the appearance in just a few seconds.

 More information on the psychometric validation of the SUPR-Q.

 SUPR-Q General InformationHow usable is my website, what should I fix?

 It's important to have a mix of both qualitative comments from your users and quantitative benchmarks to know how much effort you should invest in improving your website.
 Interpreting open ended feedback is an important step in identifying what to improve on your website.
 One problem with open-ended comments is that they can be difficult to put in context.

 A SUPR-Q score tells you if visitors think your website is usable.
 If your SUPR-Q score is low compared to your peers, then start fixing the things identified in your comments and consider commissioning a larger usability study to generate more substantial design improvements.
 If your SUPR-Q score is high, then at least you know you’re doing something right!
 You should constantly be updating your website based on feedback, but high SUPR-Q scores suggest major usability improvements and would be a lower priority.

 The SUPR-Q is a rating scale to measure perceptions of Usability, Credibility/Trust, Loyalty, and Appearance for websites.